healthcare-hackathon-wuerzburg/systhemis/README.md

 2) Using the correct npm and Node Version:

-   If you are using Node Version Manager, as described in Section ["Requirements"](#Requirements), please run the following command first.
+   If you are using Node Version Manager, as described in section ["Requirements"](#Requirements), please run the following command first.
 This will install the correct Node and Npm version.
 Note that the script will ask you for administrative access to finish the installation.

        `.\.setup\a-EnvVariable.bat`

-    If you are using a manual installation of Node and npm, please make sure you are using the versions described in the ["Requirements Section."](#Requirements)
+    If you are using a manual installation of Node and npm, please make sure you are using the versions described in the ["Requirements"](#Requirements) section.

 3) Navigate into the project directory (Assuming you cloned it into the default folder):